MarBie77/docker-phabricator/README.md

 Do not forget to backup your GIT-repositories (/var/repo)!

+## Update Phabricator

+Just restart the container and the entrypoint will automatically try to pull the latest code.
+If anything goes wrong, look into the log of the container.

 ## Known Problems

 - Connecting to Diffusion GIT-Server ends with a SEGFAULT in the PHP-script, though everything works fine.